sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 After this step, the BookingDatesForm should look like this.
 Note that the helmet rental fee will not be visible in the order breakdown yet, even though we added the new checkbox.
-TODO UPDATE IMAGE

 ![Helmet rental fee checkbox](./helmetFeeCheckbox.png)